hyperliquid-dev/hyper-evm-lib/README.md

 ### **The all-in-one library to seamlessly build secure smart contracts on HyperEVM.**

----

-## What is evm-lib?

-`evm-lib` is a developer library making it easy to build on HyperEVM.
+This library makes it easy to build on HyperEVM.
 It provides a unified interface for:

 * Bridging assets between HyperEVM and Core, abstracting away the complexity of decimal conversions
 * Performing all `CoreWriter` actions